wein.plus

 South Tyrolean Quality Offensive

-South Tyrol's winemakers and cellar masters have worked hard over decades to gain the attention of the wine world.
-Every detail has been put to the test and aimed at the highest possible quality.
+South Tyrol's winemakers and cellar masters have worked hard for decades to gain the attention of the wine world.
+Every detail has been scrutinized and aimed at achieving the highest possible quality.
 This starts with the choice of varieties, which is now optimally adapted to the respective location.

-In this process, the variety spectrum has fundamentally changed.
+In this process, the variety of varieties has fundamentally changed.
 The once Vernatsch-dominated wine country now produces white wines on two-thirds of the vineyard area.
-This is particularly due to the expansion of vineyards into higher altitudes and northern regions.
+This is particularly due to the expansion of vineyards in higher locations and more northern areas.
 The most important white varieties are Weißburgunder, Sauvignon Blanc, Gewürztraminer, Chardonnay, and Pinot Grigio.
 Among the red grapes, Blauburgunder and Lagrein play a significant role.
 At the same time, Vernatsch remains important, especially as the demand for light, lively red wines is increasing again.

-The key success factors for South Tyrolean winemakers are manual labor, centuries of experience, community, and innovation spirit.
+The most important success factors for South Tyrolean winemakers are manual labor, centuries of experience, community, and innovative spirit.
 Most vineyards can only be cultivated without mechanical assistance.
 The history of many wineries spans several generations.
 A sense of tradition, long-term thinking and acting, as well as openness to innovations shape the people.
-The winemakers are deeply rooted in their homeland, and often the whole family is involved in the business.
+The winemakers are deeply rooted in their homeland, and often the whole family is involved in the operation.
 The approximately 150-year-old cooperative system forms a strong cultural and economic force.

 Tiberio Sorvillo